About Lisa Weinstein

 Lisa Weinstein's Posts

 Frauds targeting real estate lawyers are getting ever more sophisticated.
 LAWPRO has seen several attempted frauds involving corporate identity theft.
 The properties involved may be commercial or residential, but are always owned by a corporation.
 How these frauds work These frauds start with the fraudsters changing or stealing the identity of corporate property owners.
 This… Read More »Categories: Fraud Prevention

 Still relatively new in Canada, title insurance is not fully understood by many consumers.
 Even certain less-sophisticated lenders lack detailed knowledge of the product.
 The responsibility for explaining title insurance to those who purchase it – and for supporting insureds in obtaining coverage that suits their needs – falls squarely on lawyers’ shoulders.
-Lawyers are… Read More »Categories: Real Estate, The TitlePLUS Program & Title Insurance
+Lawyers are… Read More »Categories: The TitlePLUS Program & Title Insurance, Real Estate

 The subdivision and part lot control provisions of section 50 of the Planning Act are lengthy and complex.
 Sometimes it can be difficult to sort out the parts that apply to a present-day transaction, or the extent of the abutting lands search that is needed to confirm that no contravention occurred in the past.
 The… Read More »Categories: Real Estate

 It can be uncomfortable to talk about money.
 When handling real estate purchases and domestic contracts, however, lawyers can’t afford to accept purchase funds on a “no questions asked” basis.
 Why not?
 Because if purchase funds come from somebody other than the prospective owner, the doctrine of resulting trust presumes that, regardless of who is… Read More »Categories: Real Estate